w3c/type-samples/README.md

 You won't be able to add github labels.
 They will be applied for you.
 And you shouldn't need to use pull requests.

+**Note:** This compilation is made available under the [Software and Document License](http://www.w3.org/Consortium/Legal/copyright-software).
+W3C makes no copyright assertions about the status of user-contributed images.